knweber/restful-flask/README.md

 ### Notes

-I elected not to create an ApiResponse class to store the functions in main.py, as I thought it was unnecessary given the size of my project.
-I wanted to keep my code as clear and concise as possible, and I figured that adding a class would be overengineering.
+I elected not to create ApiResponses/Computations/Greetings/Dates/etc. classes to store the functions in main.py, as I thought it was unnecessary given the size of my project.
+I wanted to keep my code as clear and concise as possible, and I figured that adding classes might lean toward over-engineering.
+If the instructions required queries to be saved in a database, or if there were several more features included, I would definitely implement Resource classes.

 ### Original instructions